 The test measures the depth of indentation of a ball into a sample.
 Hardness values are then calculated using tables derived from the empirical relationship between indentation depth and hardness.

-Our labs can offer a comprehensive range of hardness measurements, including:
+Our rubber testing labs can offer a comprehensive range of hardness measurements, including:

 - Low, macro, high and micro machines